hPienko/hUCCB/README.md

 The software is written with **STM32CubeIDE** and is based on **HAL** libraries to make the code easier to write and understand.

 The main goal was to reenable the UART and make at least as reliable as USB.
-It's done by utilizing DMA on both transmitting and receiving
+It's done by utilizing DMA on both transmition and reception of
 UART data, so the MCU is only busy with translating CAN frames to serial output and vice versa

 ## Programming the MCU